Towards Streaming LiDAR Object Detection with Point Clouds as Egocentric Sequences: Method

 \subsection{Training and implementation}

 We use the open-souce OpenPCDet \cite{openpcdet} toolbox to implement our method.
 During training, we simulate a streaming setup by transforming full point clouds into partial sectors, splitting along the azimuth angles.
 Each sector is treated as an individual batch sample to prevent token-mixing between time steps.
 This process is illustrated at the bottom left of Fig. \ref{fig:pipeline}.
 We train on 8 H200 GPUs and evaluate latencies on batch size of 1 on 1 H200 GPU.
-For sensor latency estimations, we assume a Velodyne HDL-64E scanning LiDAR, which takes about 100 ms for one full 360 degree scan.
+For sensor latency estimations, we assume a Velodyne HDL-64E scanning LiDAR, which takes about 100 ms for one full 360 degree scan \cite{Waymo}.
+This is a widely used LiDAR sensor across multiple benchmarks \cite{nuScenes, Waymo} and common to autonomous vehicles.
+The main implication of this assumption is that all full scan methods would be limited to a maximum throughput of 10 predictions per second, as they must wait for a fully aggregated point cloud before initiating the forward pass.

 \usepgfplotslibrary{groupplots} \pgfplotsset{compat=newest}